SAP/luigi/docs/navigation-advanced.md

 ## Global search

 The global search element can be used to trigger a search.
-In you configuration you can implement an own search provider and some action events like onEnter, onEscape, onInput and onSearchResultItemSelected.
+In your configuration you can implement an own search provider and some action events like onEnter, onEscape, onInput and onSearchResultItemSelected.
 By default the search result will be rendered in a popup.

 Example: